microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-app.md

 ## Command Prompt

-A basic, non-interactive, command prompt that allows you to troubleshoot without having use other methods like SSH or Windows Device Portal to connect to your DUT.
+A basic and non-interactive command prompt that allows you to troubleshoot without having to use other methods like SSH or Windows Device Portal to connect to your DUT.

 While you can run commands and see output when using the built-in command prompt in Factory Orchestrator, it's not an interactive shell.
 If you run a command that requires additional input, you won't be able to enter the additional input.